ayaka14732/tpu-starter/README.md

 ![](assets/5.png)

 Moreover, for researchers, [the TRC program](https://sites.research.google/trc/about/) provides free TPU.
 As far as I know, this is the best computing resource available for research.
-For more details on the TRC program, please see below.
+For more details on the TRC program, see below.

 ### 1.2.
 TPU is so good, why haven't I seen many people using it?